bonfire-networks/bonfire-app/docs/DEPLOY.md

 This will initialise some default config (a .env file which won't be checked into git)

-5. Edit the config (especially the secrets) for the selected flavour in `./.env`
+5. Edit the config (especially the secrets) for the selected flavour in `./.env` (except if using the Bonfire co-op cloud recipe, which will create its own env file you should edit instead).

 These are the config keys you should especially pay attention to:
 - SECRET_KEY_BASE